 A couple of weeks ago I walked a trail around the perimeter of West Rock Ridge Park for the first time.
 I had with me a small map, which I’d found online, of the trails.
 So I had the information I needed.

 As you can see from the two tracks pictured below my following weeks’ walk was only .7 mile shorter but was 1:40 faster.
 How is this possible?

 So this observation may only be of interest to one on a long enough walk with time to contemplate such things.
-However I was struck that my upcoming trip I will have me walking a new trail everyday for 650 mile!
+However, I was struck that my upcoming trip will have me walking a new trail everyday for 650 miles!
 I will have to settle for walking with the information provided by my guide book and maps.
 Each and every day will be a new experience.
 I will have to ask others with more experience for help & guidance.
-This I suspect will prove to be the foundation of my spiritual experience.